hoabinhtran/hoabinhtran/README.md

 ### Projects
 Credit Card Fraud Detection Predictive Model
- - Purpose: Predict and Classify whether a creditcard transaction is fradulant or not.
+ - Purpose: Predict and Classify whether a creditcard transaction is fraudulent or not.
  - Model: Random Forrest Classifier
  - Obtained an AUC scode of 0.85 when predicting the target for the test set